Frequently Asked Questions

 What is the deadline for applying?

 Admission decisions are made on a rolling basis until the LLM class is full.
 Applications may be submitted at any time.
-However, applicants are encouraged to apply by mid-March for the Fall Semester and early November for Spring Semester.
-International applicants are encouraged to apply early to allow for time to complete the visa application process if admitted to the program.
+However, we strongly encourage you to apply by mid-March for the Fall Semester and early November for Spring Semester.
+We recommend international applicants apply early to allow for time to complete the visa application process if admitted to the program.

 Can students begin the LLM program in Spring semester?

-Students applying for the one year program may begin in the Spring Semester.
-Students applying for the two year program may only start in the Fall Semester.
+Students applying for the General LLM program may begin in the Spring Semester.
+Students applying for the LLM + Legal English & US Law Foundations program may only start in the Fall Semester.

 Tuition & Scholarships